SainsburyWellcomeCentre/NeuralPlayground/sehec/models/README.md

   2. Create a class to run the model following the template shown in the [modelcore.py](https://github.com/ClementineDomine/EHC_model_comparison/blob/main/models/core.py) and the [Style Guide](https://github.com/ClementineDomine/EHC_model_comparison/tree/main/Documents).

+  3. Create a [Examples](https://github.com/ClementineDomine/EHC_model_comparison/tree/main/examples)  jupyter notebook for the new model where you can run the model in a chosen environement with selected experimental data

   3. Record your contribution

 All contribution should be sumbited through a pull request that we will later acess.